 Monroe County Health Department Regulations

-The Monroe County Health Department has issued updated formal Public Health Regulations for Residential, Communal Living Facilities.
-These regulations “are intended and meant to provide helpful and uniform health guidance for these facilities, to reduce the likelihood that these facilities will experience concentrations of COVID-19 such that closure would be required, to prevent conditions likely to contribute to the spread of COVID-19 in Monroe County, and to protect the general public and public health in Monroe County.”
+The Monroe County Health Department has issued updated Public Health Recommendations for Residential, Communal Living Facilities, updated on June 15, 2021.
+These recommendations “are intended and meant to provide helpful and uniform health guidance for these facilities, to reduce the likelihood that these facilities will experience concentrations of COVID-19 such that closure would be required, to prevent conditions likely to contribute to the spread of COVID-19 in Monroe County, and to protect the general public and public health in Monroe County.”

-The regulations outline clear expectations and guidance pertaining to occupancy, shared living and dining facilities, meal plans, shared bathrooms, shared sleeping spaces, laundry facilities, guest policy prohibiting “non-essential” visitors, gathering sizes, face covering policies, quarantine and isolation plans, and record-keeping policies.
+The recommendations provide updated guidance pertaining to occupancy, shared living and dining facilities, food distribution, shared bathrooms, shared sleeping spaces, laundry facilities, guest policies, quarantine and isolation plans, and record-keeping.

-In partnership with the Monroe County Health Department, OSFL provided guidance, which includes recommendations regarding crisis management, facility arrangements, and cleaning, to those who own and operate the Greek housing facilities.
+In partnership with the Monroe County Health Department, OSFL provided guidance last year in preparation for the Fall 2020 semester.
+This guidance included recommendations regarding crisis management, facility arrangements, and cleaning, to those who own and operate the Greek housing facilities.
 In addition, OSFL requested that all housed Greek Organizations communicate and provide updates to students and family members regarding their plans for the Fall 2020 semester.
+We are monitoring the changes in guidance and regulations and will provide an update with respect to Fall 2021 soon.
 Students, parents, and family members should contact the owner or operator of their chapter facility directly for information regarding these plans.

-OSFL has also asked that Housed Greek Organizations do the following:
+In preparation for the Fall 2020 semester, OSFL asked that Housed Greek Organizations do the following:

 - Provide a list of students living in the facility, contact information for their house corporation board members, and contact information for employees to OSFL.